 Disocactus ackermannii, commonly known as Red Orchid Cactus, is an epiphytic cactus from tropical forests in the states of Veracruz and Oaxaca, Mexico.
-Despite the name cactus, it enjoys water.
+Despite the name cactus, it enjoys the water.
 Natural growth periods are in the spring and fall only.
-Red Orchid Cactus is a flat-stemmed cactus notable for its scarlet flowers,.
-The are funnel shaped, up to 5.6 inches (14 cm) long and up to 6 inches (15 cm) in diameter.
-Flowering doesn't come easy for this fickle cactus, which requires specific cultural conditions in order to thrive.
+Red Orchid Cactus is a flat-stemmed cactus notable for its scarlet flowers.
+They are funnel-shaped, up to 5.6 inches (14 cm) long, and up to 6 inches (15 cm) in diameter.
+Flowering doesn't come easy for this fickle cactus, which requires specific cultural conditions to thrive.
 Gardeners who have labored over the cactus with no results should note that it may take 10 to 15 years before the cactus is large enough to produce flowers.

 Potting and Repotting

-These cacti perform best when they are root bound, meaning their roots fill their container or other growing space completely.
+These cacti perform best when they are root bound, meaning their roots fill their container or other growing space.
 A cactus planted in a 4-inch (10 cm) pot will flower quicker than one in an 8-inch (20 cm) pot.
-If your Red Orchid Cactus is in a pot, then repot it every 7 years by removing the cactus from its container, tapping excess soil from its roots and placing the cactus in a larger pot with fresh, well-draining potting soil.
+If your Red Orchid Cactus is in a pot, then repot it every seven years by removing the cactus from its container, tapping excess soil from its roots, and placing the cactus in a larger pot with fresh, well-draining potting soil.
 Wait about one week before watering the plant's soil.
 If the cactus has flowered, wait one month after it blooms before repotting it.
 Only a pot with a bottom drainage hole should be used.

 - Back to genus Disocactus